sarefo/sarefo.github.io/DuoNat/documentation/Claude DuoNat Whitepaper.md

 The nomenclature for the game is like this:
 + the whole time from starting up the app to closing it is called a "session".
-+ it can have one or more "sets". each set consists of one or more "pairs". every pair consists of one or more "rounds". however, sets are not implemented and may never be, so for now "sets" and "pairs" are synonymous.
++ it can have one or more "pairs". every pair consists of one or more "rounds".
-+ the user can filter the complete list of available taxon sets. these filtered lists are called "collections".
++ the user can filter the complete list of available taxon pairs. these filtered lists are called "collections".
-+ during a "set", the game uses the same taxon set throughout. a taxon set is an array of two or more taxa.
-+ during a "pair", the game uses the same taxon pair throughout. a taxon pair is selected from the current taxon set, and consists of exactly two of its taxa. currently, each set is exactly two taxa, so identical to a pair.
++ during a "pair", the game uses the same taxon pair throughout. a taxon pair is an array of two taxa.
 + during a "round", a pair of images are displayed, for the currently active taxon pair. every round, there will be two different images for that same taxon pair.
 The user needs to guess which image belongs to which taxon.

-A pair can get its two taxa either randomly from a list of taxon sets (in taxonSets.json), or defined by the user.
+A pair can get its two taxa either randomly from a list of taxon pairs (in taxonPairs.json), or defined by the user.
 The latter can happen by:
-+ providing the (currently two) taxa in the URL as optional parameters, or
++ providing the two taxa in the URL as optional parameters, or
-+ by defining them inside the app using the "Enter set" dialog.
++ by defining them inside the app using the "Enter pair" dialog.
-If no URL parameters are provided, the first set after the app starts up loads a random pair from the taxon pair list.
+If no URL parameters are provided, the first pair after the app starts up loads a random pair from the taxon pair list.
 Other options are accessed via
-+ "Manage collection" (let's the user select a set from the taxon set list) options.
++ "Manage collection" (let's the user select a pair from the taxon pair list) options.

 ### Sharing
 + the user can easily share the currently active collection and pair by tapping on the "Share" icon.
 This creates a link or QR to the app with the relevant information encoded in the URL.